scie1006-2023/comp/workshop3.md

 The LED is connected to the GPIO pin `146` for the Red channel and `150` for the Green channel.

-1. Let's import the GPIO from the periphery library.
+1. Let's import the GPIO from the periphery library at the top of the program.

    ```python
    from periphery import GPIO